lollix91/dalia/example/docs/doc.md

   - Support distributed decision-making among agents.
 - **Roles and Interactions**:
   - `Sensor → Coordinator`: sends alarm messages.
-  - `Coordinator → Communicator`: sends mass alarm.
+  - `Coordinator → Communicator`: informs the communicator of emergency.
-  - `Communicator → Person`: sends a copy of the mass alarm.
+  - `Communicator → Person`: sends a mass alarm with the emergency it has been informed with.
   - `Coordinator → Evacuator`: sends evacuation commands.
   - `Coordinator → Manager`: requests equipment.
   - `Manager → Coordinator`: dispatches equipment.